 Housing Accommodations

 Whenever possible, Housing & Residential Life works to accommodate residents’ needs in the residence halls and/or campus dining.
 Accommodations for various disabilities and chronic health conditions take time to arrange.
 Housing & Residential Life receives many such requests, all of which affect the allocation of limited housing resources.
 If you have an accommodations request, we highly recommend you apply as soon as possible.
-Please note, submitting accommodation requests is not a guarantee that you will receive the requested accommodations.
+Please note, submitting requests is not a guarantee that you will receive the requested accommodations.

 • Students with disabilities are assigned roommates in the same manner as all other residence hall applicants unless they specifically request an accommodation and/or require a single room and one is available at the time their application is processed.
 Accommodation requests take precedence over all other requests, including roommates.